Music of Iran: Classical antiquity

 Under the reign of the Sasanians, the Middle Persian term huniyāgar was used to refer to a minstrel.
-The history of Sasanian music is better documented than the earlier periods, and is especially more evident in Avestan texts.
+The history of Sasanian music is better documented than earlier periods, and is especially evident in Avestan texts.
 The recitation of the Sasanian Avestan text of Vendidād has been connected to the Oxus trumpet.
 The Zoroastrian paradise itself was known as the "House of Song" (garōdmān in Middle Persian), "where music induced perpetual joy".
 Musical instruments were not accompanied with formal Zoroastrian worship, but they were used in the festivals.
 Sasanian musical scenes are depicted especially on silver vessels and some wall reliefs.